Azure/terraform-azurerm-avm-res-documentdb-databaseaccount/README.md

 Description:   Defaults to `{}`.
 Manages SQL Databases within a Cosmos DB Account.

-  - `name`       - (Optional) - Defaults to map key if not specified.
-Specifies the name of the Cosmos DB SQL Container.
+  - `name`       - (Required) - Specifies the name of the Cosmos DB SQL Container.
 Changing this forces a new resource to be created.
   - `throughput` - (Optional) - Defaults to `null`.
 The throughput of SQL database (RU/s).
 Must be set in increments of `100`.
 The minimum value is `400`.
 This must be set upon database creation otherwise it cannot be updated without a manual terraform destroy-apply.

   - `autoscale_settings` - (Optional) - Defaults to `null`.
 This must be set upon database creation otherwise it cannot be updated without a manual terraform destroy-apply.